We will use clinical examinations, MRI brain imaging and genetics to try to predict how severe your MS will be.

 (2) You must not be on any disease-modifying therapy, or taking part in any other clinical trial.

-(3) You must be able to travel to Edinburgh, Glasgow, Dundee or Aberdeen for two visits 12 months apart (reasonable travel costs will be reimbursed).
+(3) You must be able to travel to Aberdeen, Dundee, Edinburgh, Glasgow or Inverness for two visits 12 months apart (reasonable travel costs will be reimbursed).

 (4) You must be willing to undergo two clinical examinations, two MRI brain scans, and give a blood sample.